oVirt/ovirt-site/source/node/troubleshooting.html.md

 ### I booted the image and got a login prompt, what is the default password?

 *   A: There isn't a default password.
 You're actually hitting a bug in that the system is not booting correctly.
 Immediate workaround steps will depend on the actual issue that you're facing.
-    -   First thing: reboot and set the root user's password from the kernel command line
+*   First thing: reboot and set the root user's password from the kernel command line
-        -   on a separate system, generate a hashed password
+*   On a separate system, generate a hashed password run:
-            -   openssl passwd

 `
 $ openssl passwd -salt 42 ovirt
 42OLJtXwdXtEY
 `

-*   -   Boot the image
+*   Boot the image
-    -   Hit <TAB> on the boot menu on the "Start oVirt Node" option
+*   Hit <TAB> on the boot menu on the "Install or Updgrade oVirt Node" option
-    -   Add "rootpw=<hashed_passwd>" (no quotes, and no <>) to the command line
+*   Add "rootpw=<hashed_passwd>" (no quotes, and no <>) to the command line, e.g. `rootpw=42OLJtXwdXtEY`
-        -   rootpw=nqsaxeG1J8l1U
-    -   Hit enter
+*   Hit enter
-    -   When the login screen comes up, enter root, then the password that you gave to openssl (ovirt in the above example)
+*   When the login screen comes up, enter `root`, then the password that you gave to openssl (`ovirt` in the above example)
-    -   Check the various log files listed in the Log Files section of this FAQ
+*   Check the various log files listed in the Log Files section of this FAQ
-    -   Look for python errors
+*   Look for python errors
-    -   If none present, try running "su - admin"
+*   If none present, try running "su - admin"
-    -   This should dump an error out to the screen
+*   This should dump an error out to the screen

 ## General